JujuAdams/Chatterbox/docs/latest/reference-chatterboxes.md

 # Chatterboxes Reference

-Functions on this page relate to chatterboxes, the basic machines that use source files as input and output strings of text that you can display.
+Functions on this page relate to chatterboxes, the basic machines that use source files as input and output strings of text that you can display in your game.

 &nbsp;